 The tenders submitted by TDU Pty Ltd Trading as Trane Australia, BurkeAir Pty Ltd and Direct Engineering Services Pty Ltd failed to fully complete the Price Schedule as required.
 On each page of the Price Schedule it was stated that Tenders that do not provide a dollar figure where requested may be deemed to be non-conforming and therefore be rejected.
-As the three tenderers failed to fully complete the Price Schedule it is recommended that their tenders be rejected.
+The assessment panel determined that as a number of the omissions were significant and that one tenderer actually excluded the required work from their offer, the above tenders were deemed non-conforming.
+In treating tenderers consistently and fairly, it is recommended that the tenders submitted by the three tenderers that failed to fully complete the Price Schedule be rejected.